Becoming a CNA in Indiana

 Indiana offers a handful of options for CNA candidates:

-- New CNAs have the option of undergoing a 105-hour training program along with a written and manual skills evaluations which is sponsored by the Ivy Tech Community College.
+- New CNAs have the option of undergoing a 105-hour instructional program along with a written and manual skills evaluations which is sponsored by the Ivy Tech Community College.

 - Nursing students that want to be a CNA must first pass the written test along with the completion of the Fundamentals of Nursing or any equivalent training with a grade equivalent to C or higher.